Washington Law & Politics magazine, June-July 2007:

 As the elected prosecutor, he also reviewed and made decisions on more than 50 officer-involved shootings that resulted in fatalities.
 He brings this distinctive experience to his analysis of unlawful use of force by police.

-His past experience as a high-ranking government attorney gives him unique insight on lawsuits against the government and other large organizations.
+His prior experience as a high-ranking government attorney gives him unique insights on lawsuits against the government and other large organizations such as corporations.

-As a personal injury lawyer, Mark litigates cases involving plane crashes, wrongful death, government misconduct and negligence, officer-involved shootings, excessive force, significant accidents and other cases involving death or injury.
+As a personal injury attorney, Mark vigorously litigates cases of wrongful death, specifically plane crashes, government negligence, including officer-involved shootings, and other incidents or accidents causing injury.

 A nationally-renowned author, his bestsellers include The King of Methlehem, published by Simon & Schuster, and Never Mind Nirvana, published by Random House.
-He also wrote a series of columns for the Tacoma Pierce County Bar News, Zen Lawyer.
+He also wrote a series of columns for the Tacoma Pierce County Bar News for local lawyers.

 His articles, reviews, and essays have been published in The New York Times Sunday Magazine, The New York Times Book Review, The Los Angeles Times Book Review, The Oregonian, The Seattle Times, Details Magazine, and many other publications.